openmash/vista-hl7/hl7mediator/readme.txt

 Sample mirth channel configurations are included in the test resources.
 They can be imported into mirth channels.
 Mirth (or some other hl7 service) must also be running in order to pass the "unit" tests.
+When actually running in the VA environment, these mirth channels may need to be different depending on the location of servers and ports relative to the production mirth server.
+A set of mirth channels has been saved in the test/resources/mirth/va directory.

 > mvn clean install